-The oldest of the 46 sub-temples within Myoshin-ji, Taizo-in Temple is open for the public to visit the beautiful zen garden and the display of famous drawing by Josetsu, an artist who popularized Chinese art.
-The drawing is called, “Hyounenzu” which features a man trying to catch a catfish (namazu) with a gourd-shaped container (hyotan).
-Check out the namazu and hyotan symbols throughout the temple like at the entrance of the garden or in the original goods that are sold inside.
-Taizo-in is a p...moreopular spot to see the cherry blossom trees during spring time and the maples leaves during autumn season.
-There are special admissions during the spring and autumn season, so check their website for more details.
+The oldest of the 46 sub-temples within or close to Myoshin-ji premises, Taizo-in Temple is open for the public to visit the beautiful zen garden and see the display of a famous drawing by Josetsu, an artist who popularized Chinese art in Japan.
+The drawing is called, “Hyonenzu” which features a man trying to catch a catfish (namazu) with a gourd-shaped container (hyotan).
+Check out the namazu and hyotan symbols throughout the temple like at the entrance of the garden or on the merchandise that ...moreis sold inside.
+Taizo-in is a popular spot to see the cherry blossom trees during spring time and the maples leaves during autumn season.
+The temple has special events during the year, so remember to check their website!

 Popular in Kyoto

 Must-visit shops and spots for all first time tourists to Kyoto.

 Top shops and spots loved by our editors and highly recommended to be listed on your itinerary.